ai4ce/LUWA/README.md

 ## Dataset
 Please visit our [Hugging Face repo](https://huggingface.co/datasets/ai4ce/LUWA/tree/main) to access the dataset.
-Please refer to `transfer_learning
-/data_utils/data_tribology.py` for how to process them.
+Please refer to `transfer_learning/data_utils/data_tribology.py` for how to process them.

 1. we use integers to label stone that has been worked again certain material as follows:
     | Material    | Integer |